--filter (or -F) flag selects packages in a monorepo by pattern. Patterns match package names or package paths, with full glob syntax.

 Package Name --filter <pattern>

-Name patterns select packages based on the package name, as specified in package.json.
-For example, if you have packages pkg-a, pkg-b and other, you can match all packages with *, only pkg-a and pkg-b with pkg*, and a specific package by providing the full name of the package.
+Name patterns select packages by the name field in package.json.
+For example, if you have packages pkg-a, pkg-b and other, you can match all of them with *, only pkg-a and pkg-b with pkg*, and a specific package with its full name.

 Package Path --filter ./<glob>

-Path patterns are specified by starting the pattern with ./, and will select all packages in directories that match the pattern.
-For example, to match all packages in subdirectories of packages, you can use --filter './packages/**'.
-To match a package located in packages/foo, use --filter ./packages/foo.
+Path patterns start with ./ and select all packages in directories matching the pattern.
+For example, to match all packages in subdirectories of packages, use --filter './packages/**'.
+To match the package in packages/foo, use --filter ./packages/foo.

 bun install and bun outdated

-bun install by default will install dependencies for all packages in the monorepo.
+By default, bun install installs dependencies for every package in the monorepo.
 To install dependencies for specific packages, use --filter.

 Given a monorepo with workspaces pkg-a, pkg-b, and pkg-c under ./packages: